tsindyee/Little-lemon-react-native/README.md

 ## Project Overview
 The Little Lemon App is a cross-platform mobile application built with **React Native** and **Expo**.
 This app is designed to showcase a Mediterranean bistro's brand and offer a seamless experience through multiple screens, including a Welcome page, Login page, Menu items list, and a Subscription page.
 The app integrates both **Stack Navigation** and **Tab Navigation** to ensure a smooth and user-friendly experience.

-This project is an extension of the coursework from the **Coursera Meta Professional Certificate in iOS Development**.
-While inspired by the course material, this app incorporates unique design choices, additional features, and custom UI elements, demonstrating advanced skills beyond the original coursework.

 ## 📱 App Screenshots
 - Welcome Screen
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">